pallets/flask/CONTRIBUTING.rst

 `GitHub Codespaces`_ allow you to create an instant and dedicated development environment.
-Codespaces open by default in Visual Studio Code for the web.
+Codespaces open by default in Visual Studio Code for the Web, but also work in the desktop app.
 Codespaces created from Flask are configured with a `devcontainer`_ that installs required dependencies for you.

 -   Make sure you have a `GitHub account`_.
 -   Fork Flask to your GitHub account by clicking the `Fork`_ button.